Effect of Porcine Epidemic Diarrhea Virus Infectious Doses on Infection Outcomes in Naïve Conventional Neonatal and Weaned Pigs

 Is Version Of

-Porcine epidemic diarrhea virus (PEDV) has been an important pathogen in Europe and Asia for several decades.
-It was identified in the United States (U.S.) swine population for the first time in April 2013, and spread rapidly across country and into Canada and Mexico.
+Porcine epidemic diarrhea virus (PEDV) was identified in the United States (U.S.) swine population for the first time in April 2013 and rapidly spread nationwide.
 However, no information has been published regarding the minimum infectious dose (MID) of PEDV in different pig models.
 The main objective of this study was to determine the oral minimum infectious dose of PEDV in naïve conventional neonatal piglets and weaned pigs.
-A U.S. virulent PEDV prototype isolate (USA/IA19338/2013) with known infectious titer was serially ten-fold diluted in virus-negative cell culture medium, and inoculated into 5-day-old and 3-week-old pigs.
-Our data showed that PEDV is infectious in an age-dependent manner with a significantly lower MID for neonatal pigs compared to weaned pigs.
-Furthermore, it showed that, once an infection was established in pigs, the initial dose of PEDV administered did not affect the extent of fecal viral shedding, severity of histopathologic lesions, or magnitude of antibody titer subsequently developed.
-This information should be taken into consideration when interpreting clinical relevance of PEDV PCR results, designing a PEDV bioassay model, as well as emphasizes the importance of strict biosecurity and thorough cleaning/disinfection on sow farms.
+A U.S. virulent PEDV prototype isolate (USA/IN19338/2013) with known infectious titer was serially ten-fold diluted in virus-negative cell culture medium.
+Dilutions with theoretical infectious titers from 560 to 0.0056 TCID50/ml together with a medium control were orogastrically inoculated (10ml/pig) into 7 groups of 5-day-old neonatal pigs (n = 4 per group) and 7 groups of 21-day-old weaned pigs (n = 6 per group).
+In 5-day-old pigs, 10ml of inoculum having titers 560–0.056 TCID50/ml, corresponding to polymerase chain reaction (PCR) cycle threshold (Ct) values 24.2–37.6, resulted in 100% infection in each group; 10ml of inoculum with titer 0.0056 TCID50/ml (Ct>45) caused infection in 25% of the inoculated pigs.
+In 21-day-old pigs, 10ml of inoculum with titers 560–5.6 TCID50/ml (Ct 24.2–31.4) resulted in 100% infection in each group while 10ml of inoculum with titers 0.56–0.0056 TCID50/ml (Ct values 35.3 –>45) did not establish infection in any pigs under study conditions as determined by clinical signs, PCR, histopathology, immunohistochemistry, and antibody response.
+These data reveal that PEDV infectious dose is age-dependent with a significantly lower MID for neonatal pigs compared to weaned pigs.
+This information should be taken into consideration when interpreting clinical relevance of PEDV PCR results and when designing a PEDV bioassay model.
+The observation of such a low MID in neonates also emphasizes the importance of strict biosecurity and thorough cleaning/disinfection on sow farms.